-My work as a teacher has ranged from coaching rowing and teaching music in the public schools to one day workshops for arts nonprofits, teaching arts entrepreneurship in the UW Business School, and participating on the collaborative team behind the Shakespeare in Community MOOC.
+My work as a teacher has ranged from coaching rowing and teaching music in the public schools to workshops for arts nonprofits, teaching arts entrepreneurship and business in the Wisconsin Business School and at UW-Whitewater, and participating on the collaborative team behind the Shakespeare in Community MOOC.

 The Bolz Center is committed to training leaders who are curious, life-long learners.
 Through focused curriculum, discussion, research, and analysis of arts and cultural nonprofit management, the Bolz Center refines our collective understanding of what it means to manage and lead in this challenging, rewarding, and ever-changing field.
 Our program offers two degrees: a 2-year MBA in Arts Administration and a 1-year accelerated MA in Arts & Creative Enterprise Leadership.

 As Interim Co-Director of the Bolz Center in the Wisconsin School of Business at UW-Madison, I bring extensive experience in artistic collaboration and administrative leadership, a passion for sharing the arts with broader audiences, and a strong background in working collaboratively with stakeholders at multiple organizations on a wide variety of projects to the program.
 After spearheading a comprehensive, cooperative, curriculum development project in Summer 2020, I now teach Arts Entrepreneurship I, Arts Management Seminar I and II, and Professional Development I and II, and curate the new Alumni Spotlight Speaker Series and new Creative Placemaking Speaker Series